 Other conducting engagements have included: assistant conductor of the Kansas City Ballet, Chamber Orchestra of the Ozarks, Topeka Symphony Orchestra and the Urban Cultural Project (Kansas City).

 Not limited to his studies in orchestral conducting, Dr. Kelts formally trained as a violist where he studied at Missouri State University and Illinois State University.
 Dr. Kelts has ample symphonic experience as a violist.
-Recent positions have included; Springfield (MO) Symphony Orchestra, Peoria Symphony, Opera of Illinois Orchestra and the Fort Smith Symphony Orchestra.
-His teachers have included Amy Muchnick, Kate Hamilton and Karen Tuttle.
+Recent positions have included: Springfield (MO) Symphony Orchestra, Peoria Symphony, Opera of Illinois Orchestra and the Fort Smith Symphony Orchestra.
+His teachers have included Amy Muchnick, Kate Hamilton and the late Karen Tuttle.
 Chris Kelts continues to perform in various chamber and orchestral ensembles.

 Dr. Kelts teaches at Missouri State University Department of Music’s summer string festival, String Fling, coaching participating high and middle school students in the art of chamber music and orchestral performance.
 He continues a long association as faculty/conductor for The Heartland Summer Chamber Music Festival.
 Christopher Kelts is a member of the Conductor’s Guild, College Orchestra Director’s Association, NAfME and is faculty advisor for Mu Phi Epsilon.